-APPENDIX 1: KEEPING CHILDREN SAFE IN EDUCATION (DfE 2020) Part One: Information for all school and college staff Annex A: Further information
+APPENDIX 1: KCSIE (DfE 2020)

+Part One: Information for all school and college staff

+Annex A: Further information

-On publication of this Child Protection Policy (September 2020), the CPSLO Service have therefore decided to provide the hyperlink only to Keeping Children Safe in Education in this policy rather than the document in its entirety, due to the potential for updates to the content.
+On publication of this Child Protection Policy, September 2020, the CPSLO Service has decided to provide the hyperlink only to KCSiE rather than the document in its entirety, due to the potential for updates to the content.

-All staff should have access and have read Part one and Annex A (which provides further information specific forms of abuse and safeguarding issues). of this statutory guidance.
+All staff should have access and have read Part one and Annex A (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
 They should also have the opportunity to seek clarity from designated staff for any content.

-This is to assist staff to understand and discharge their role and responsibilities as set out in this guidance.
+This is to assist staff to understand their role and discharge their responsibilities as set out in this guidance.

-We highly recommend that staff are asked to sign to say they have read these sections (please see Appendix 2 below) and should subsequently be re-directed to these documents again should any changes occur.
+We highly recommend that staff are asked to sign to say they have read these sections and should subsequently be re-directed to these documents again should any changes occur.

-Link to Keeping Children Safe in Education (DfE, 2020):
+Link to KCSiE (DfE, 2020):

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data /file/892394/Keeping\children\safe\in\education\2020.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_dat a/file/892394/Keeping children safe in education 2020.pdf